mxrcochxvez/NodeJS-Projects/README.md

 `core.js` - In this file I am using object destructuring to use some neat Node Js built in functionalities.

-`ask.js` - In this file I create a better interface for asking a question and accepting a response using asynchronous JS.

 `importingModules.js and myModule.js` - In this file I learned a little about how requiring a nodejs module works.